mlsecproject/combine/CONTRIBUTING.md

   * Please note any logic changes if necessary
 * A pull request with the code
   * Please prefix the title of your PR with `Cleanup:` so we can quickly address it.
-  * Your pull request must remain up to date with dev, so rebase as necessary.
+  * Your pull request must remain up to date with `dev`, so rebase as necessary.

 ## Reporting Issues